A roadmap to prosperity

 Fossil fuel interests spend billions to control our democracy and sow doubt and confusion.
 Tweet This They are protecting their profits at the expense of Americans.
 Rebecca says enough is enough.

 If the problems created by climate change are so significant and the economic opportunity is so good, why aren't we doing something like the Minnesota-Powered Plan already?
 The main reason is the politics of greed.
-Fossil fuel interests have made a $900+ million annual investment in propaganda campaigns Tweet This to muddy the issue and cast doubt in order to to rig the system against clean energy solutions.
+Fossil fuel interests have made a multi-million dollar annual investment in propaganda campaigns Tweet This to muddy the issue and cast doubt in order to to rig the system against clean energy solutions.

 They use many of the same techniques - and even several of the same people - that big tobacco companies did to sow public doubt about the science that showed smoking causes cancer.
 They even send propaganda into our schools, trying to mislead teachers and our own children.